sagemath/sagewiki_to_gh-2022-10-10/days93.md

 == Projects ==

  * Zariski closure of finitely generated subgroups of SL(n,R): Vincent
  * Test for finiteness of the covolume for a subgroup of SL(n,R) (or Sp(2g,R)) given by a (finite) generating set.
-In the case of SL(2,R) there is a complete algorithm.
-While in higher dimensional groups (even rank 1) we are faced to non-geometrically finite groups : Vincent
+In the case of SL(2,R) there is a complete algorithm while in higher dimensional groups (even rank 1) we are faced to non-geometrically finite groups : Vincent
  * Arbitrary precision Riemann theta function with arb (see, https://github.com/fredrik-johansson/arb/issues/201): Vincent
  * add your work plan ...